mattTongjiao/element-plus/website/docs/en-US/quickstart.md

 ### Use vue-cli@4.5

-We provide an [Tongjiao UI plugin](https://github.com/element-plus/vue-cli-plugin-element-plus) for vue-cli@4.5, which you can use to quickly build an Element-based project.
+We provide an [Tongjiao UI plugin](https://github.com/tongjiaoui-plus/vue-cli-plugin-tongjiaoui-plus) for vue-cli@4.5, which you can use to quickly build an Element-based project.

 ### Use Starter Kit

-We provide a general [project template](https://github.com/element-plus/element-plus-starter) for you, and also a Vite [template](https://github.com/element-plus/element-plus-vite-starter).
-For Laravel users, we have a [template](https://github.com/element-plus/element-plus-in-laravtj-starter) here.
+We provide a general [project template](https://github.com/tongjiaoui-plus/tongjiaoui-plus-starter) for you, and also a Vite [template](https://github.com/tongjiaoui-plus/tongjiaoui-plus-vite-starter).
+For Laravel users, we have a [template](https://github.com/tongjiaoui-plus/tongjiaoui-plus-in-laravtj-starter) here.
 You can download and use them directly.

 If you prefer not to use them, please read the following.

 ### Import Tongjiao UI

-You can import ElementPlus entirely, or just import what you need.
+You can import TongjiaoUIPlus entirely, or just import what you need.
 Let's start with fully import.

 #### Fully import